gboeing/ppd430/syllabus/readme.md

 Learning objectives: we introduce the basics of Python, a powerful programming language for data analysis, visualization, and software development; then we work with Python via the Jupyter notebook, which lets you use Python in an interactive coding environment.

 Pre-class prep:
-  - Review the TutorialsPoint reading from week 1 again
+  - *Optional* review the readings from module 1 again
+  - Video lecture "01-coding-bootcamp-1"
   - Downey, Think Python, ch.
 1-3.
 [Direct link](https://greenteapress.com/wp/think-python-2e/)

 Activities and assessments: